ThiagoDallacqua/auth_web_component/README.md

 **Disclaimer: This by all means shouldn't be used in production or be taken as real world situation.
 It is only a naive approach of using web components in other frameworks/libs and how to simplistically build one.**

-**Although the purpose were achieved surely the actual real world web component and its backend should be writen in a propper way with validations, security, etc...**
+**Although the purpose were achieved, surely the actual real world web component and its backend should be writen in a propper way with validations, security, etc...**

 ## Setting up